USS Cyclops: The captain

 Naval investigators discovered information from former crew members about Worley's habits.
 He would berate and curse officers and men for minor offenses, sometimes getting violent; at one point, he had allegedly chased an ensign about the ship with a pistol.
 Saner times found him making his rounds about the ship dressed in long underwear and a derby hat.
-Worley sometimes would have an inexperienced officer in charge of loading cargo on the ship while the more experienced man was confined to quarters.
-In Rio de Janeiro, one such man was assigned to oversee the loading of manganese ore, something a collier was not used to carrying, and in this instance the ship was overloaded, which may have contributed to her sinking.
+Worley sometimes would have an inexperienced officer take charge of loading cargo onto the ship while a more experienced man was confined to quarters.
+In Rio de Janeiro, one such man was assigned to oversee the loading of manganese ore, something a collier was not used to carrying, and in this instance the ship may have been overloaded, which may have contributed to her sinking.
 The most serious accusation against Worley was that he was pro-German in wartime and may have colluded with the enemy; indeed, his closest friends and associates were either German or Americans of German descent.
 "Many Germanic names appear," Livingston stated, speculating that the ship had many German sympathizers on board.
 One of the passengers on the final voyage was Alfred Louis Moreau Gottschalk, the consul-general in Rio de Janeiro, who was as roundly hated for his pro-German sympathies, as was Worley.
 Livingston stated he believed Gottschalk may have been directly involved in collaborating with Worley on handing the ship over to the Germans.
 After World War I, German records were checked to ascertain the fate of Cyclops, whether by Worley's hand or by submarine attack.
 Nothing was found.

+Near the time the search for Cyclops was called off, a telegram was received by the State Department from Charles Ludlow Livingston, the U.S. consul on Barbados: